MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-usage-rights.md

 > [!NOTE]
 > Use **Do Not Forward** when it's important that only the recipients that the sender chooses should see the information in the email.
 Use a template for emails to restrict rights to a group of people that the administrator specifies in advance, independently from the sender's chosen recipients.

+## Encrypt-only option for emails

+When Exchange Online is configured for the new capabilities for Office 365 Message Encryption, a new email option becomes available: **Encrypt-only**.

+Currently, this option is rolling out to tenants for Outlook on the web, and the latest Outlook 2016 clients display the encrypted message inline.
+Other email clients display a link to read the protected message.

+When this option is granted, all usage rights except Full Control are granted to recipients.
+This combination of usage rights means that the recipients, after they are authorized, have no restrictions except that they cannot remove the protection.
+For example, a recipient can copy, print, and forward the email.
+Similarly, any Office documents that are attached and automatically protected can be saved, copied, and printed.

 ## Rights Management issuer and Rights Management owner